 Our revenue growth has been largely driven by the expansion of our automobile lessee base and the corresponding revenue generated from operating and financial leasing.
 After the acquisition of XXTX, our revenue growth also depends on the number of completed online ride-hailing orders on our platform, which largely depends on the number of Active Drivers who complete ride-hailing transactions on our platform.
 We acquire customers for our Automobile Transaction and Related Services, as well as for our Online Ride-hailing Platform Services, through the network of third-party sales teams, referral from online ride-hailing platforms and our own efforts including online advertising and billboard advertising.
 We also send out fliers and participate in trade shows to advertise our services.
-We plan to increase the number of our Active Drivers by expanding our platform to more cities during the next five years as well as marketing our platform to our existing and prospective automobile lessees.
-We expect the expansion of our Active Driver base to promote the growth of our automobile rental business because we offer automobile rental solutions/incentives specifically targeted at drivers using our platform.
+We plan to maintain the number of our Active Drivers by marketing our platform to our existing and prospective automobile lessees in the cities we now operate in.
+We expect the expansion of our Active Driver base to promote the growth of our automobile rental business because we offer automobile rental solutions/incentives specifically targeted at drivers using our platform and the Partner Platforms.
 An effective cross-selling strategies between our automobile leasing business and Online Ride-hailing Platform Services business is important to our expansion and revenue growth.
 We also plan to strengthen our marketing efforts through the collaboration with certain automobile dealers and through our own team by employing more experienced staffs and improving the quality and variety of our services.
-As of September 30, 2023, we had 6 and 56 employees in our own sales department and sales department of our equity investee company, Jinkailong, respectively.
+As of December 31, 2023, we had 5 and 38 employees in our own sales department and sales department of our equity investee company, Jinkailong, respectively.